 I’ve put together a surprisingly functional setup over the last few days.
 Here are some details about what gear I chose, in case anybody else out there is interested in the setup.
 (I’ve noticed a ton of youtube videos showing off various studio spaces, but I’m not much of a YouTuber and besides, mine is more modest than these.)

 The centerpiece, of course, is a microphone, my trusty Shure SM58.

 Since I had no audio input on my computer, I had to improvise.
-IN the days before smart phones, I used the Olympus Digital Voice Recorder VN-5200PC.
-This is a very easy-to-use and inexpensive handheld, digital recorder.
-It’s perfect for quickly capturing the voice, or for gathering samples of found-sound.
+In the days before smart phones, I used the Olympus Digital Voice Recorder VN-5200PC .
+This is an easy-to-use and inexpensive handheld, digital recorder.
+It’s perfect for capturing the voice, or for gathering samples of found-sound.
 The only complaint I’ve ever had about it is that it records to the windows media format, and not to something more ubiquitous like the .wav format, but with some simple file conversions, I’ve been able to get around that.

 For a nice and cheap desktop microphone stand, try the “Quiklok A188 Quiklok A188 Desktop Tripod Microphone Stand” You may be able to find one used for less than $10.

 I thought it was important to buy used equipment at rock-bottom prices, for two reasons.
 First, It’s not like I’m going to devote my whole life to being a musician; I’m a writer, after all.
 Second, you have to pay money out the ass for most of the audio editing software out there.
 (You may be able to guess which of those reasons is the most compelling to me.)